Skip to content

 ) -> str:

-"""List all active background tasks.
+"""List all active background tasks."""

 active_ids = task_manager.list_active_tasks()